Royals vs. White Sox Player Props Betting Odds

 MLB Props Today: Chicago White Sox

-- The White Sox will send Dylan Cease (2-1) to the mound for his eighth start this season.
+- The White Sox's Lucas Giolito (1-2) will make his eighth start of the season.

 |Opponent